-The Tor browser allows access to .onion sites that are best to access the dark web securely.
+The Tor browser allows access to .onion sites that best access the dark web securely.
 They aren’t like the regular domain name, and using such a domain makes it impossible for the site or the user to know from where the other party belongs.
 Using a VPN and connecting to the Tor browser for maximum privacy and protection is better.

 Who uses the Tor Browser?

 The purpose behind developing the Tor browser was to gain anonymity while surfing the web.
 People who hide or want to benefit from online anonymity use the Tor browser.
-Besides this, Tor browser is used in the following situations:
+Besides this, the Tor browser is used in the following situations:

-- People who want to keep their activities confidential from ISPs such as journalists or political activists.
-It routes the traffic in multiple layers, so; it isn’t easy to trace back the original user.
+- People who want to keep their activities confidential from ISPs, such as journalists or political activists.
+It routes the traffic in multiple layers, so; it isn’t easy to trace back to the original user.
 Thus, you can surf the web without leaving any digital footprints.

-- Users who want to circumvent censorship benefit from Tor, like people in China or Iran.
+- Users who want to circumvent censorship, like people in China or Iran, benefit from Tor.
 Tor provides anonymity by hiding your IP address and getting around the firewalls to access the open web.

-- Tor browser also serves as a gateway to access the dark and the deep web.
+- Tor browser also serves as a gateway to the dark and the deep web.

 - Law enforcement agencies who want to trace criminals use the Tor browser to gather their previous criminal records.

 - People who are concerned about cyber spying.
-Because of Tor’s onion routing method, your private details are obscured as the data passes through the open network.
+Because of Tor’s onion routing method obscures your private details as the data passes through the open network.
 Thus, making it difficult for anyone to spy on your IP address.